 Ella, our Bernese Mountain dog was also more than thrilled to pose for this beautifully scented Vermont candle in our backyard in the Vermont Green Mountains.

 PIN THESE IDEAS FOR LATER!

 The scent of these candles is so striking we enjoy them outdoors as well as inside.
-Each candle made by Icy Palmer Co. is an exclusively all-natural, hand-poured, custom soy candle sustainably handcrafted in Vermont and are phthalate free!!
+Each candle made by Icy Palmer Vermont Candle is an exclusively all-natural, hand-poured, custom soy candle sustainably handcrafted in Vermont and are phthalate-free!!

 Melissa sells the Dabbling & Decorating candle collection along with her entire Icy Palmer Co candle line through Facebook only.
 Join her over on Facebook and drop her a DM if you are interested in purchasing her candles.
 You may also find Melissa and the Icy Palmer Co over on Instagram too!

 If you are new to my blog, welcome!
 I’m so glad you came to visit us here today in the Green Mountains of Vermont.
 I hope you will become a regular here at Dabbling & Decorating!
 Sign up below and never miss an update!